Historical Football Kits

 Background

-In 1994, "The Seals" went back up to what was now (Nationwide) Division Two only to drop back to the basement after a single season.
+In 1994, "The Seals" went back up to what was now Nationwide Division Two only to drop back to the basement after a single season.
 Five years later, Chester narrowly avoided closure due to financial problems.
 In July 1999 the club was bought by controversial American Terry Smith.
-At the end of the season the club finished bottom of Nationwide Division Three and were relegated to the Conference.
-In October 2001, with the club struggling near the bottom of the Conference, Smith sold the club to Stephen Vaughan, a Liverpool business man.
+At the end of the season chester city fc crest 1992they finished bottom of Nationwide Division Three and were relegated to the Conference.
+In October 2001, with the team struggling, Smith sold the club to Stephen Vaughan, a Liverpool business man.
 After replacing the sky-blue and black strip with a more traditional design, Vaughan's new management team started to turn the club around.
-In 2004 Chester won the Conference championship and returned to the League to play in what was now League Two.
+In 2004 Chester won the Conference championship and chester city crest 2004returned to League Two.
+Five years later, however, they finished 23rd and dropped back into the Conference.

 Sources